In this post, I will explain why I believe it is a bad idea to write UI automated tests with Selenium and Cucumber.

 Selenium is excellent in automating these scenarios and checking for various elements on each page and as I mentioned above, that’s what we should focus on when testing at UI layer, and testing the different states transitions.

 As can be seen, each user journey through the application touches on many pages and potentially interacts with multiple features on each and every page, and we would be verifying various things at each step throughout the journey, so using a “feature file” to document these scenarios makes absolute no sense whatsoever, because we’re not testing a feature, we’re testing the integrated system.

-Things really go pear shaped when we attempt to write the end-to-end scenarios in a Given-When-Then format.
+Things really go pear-shaped when we attempt to write the end-to-end scenarios in a Given-When-Then format.
 How many Givens are we going to have?
 How many Thens are we going to have?

 One could argue that for end-to-end tests we could just use Selenium on its own without the Cucumber and have separate automated tests for each feature using Selenium and Cucumber.
-Again, I don’t recommend this approach as you will possible have duplicate tests and we know how slow and brittle UI tests are, so we should aim to have less of them not more!
+Again, I don’t recommend this approach as you will possibly have duplicate tests and we know how slow and brittle UI tests are, so we should aim to have less of them not more!
 Moreover, you will still have to deal with feature dependencies tests.

-Cucumber is a great tool in checking the behaviour of a feature at the API layer with integration tests where each feature can be thoroughly tested.
+Cucumber is a great tool in checking the behavior of a feature at the API layer with integration tests where each feature can be thoroughly tested.
 This tool should be used for Story Testing.

-Selenium is a great tool for automating user scenarios at the UI layer and checking the behaviour of the system as a whole.
+Selenium is a great tool for automating user scenarios at the UI layer and checking the behavior of the system as a whole.
 This tool should be used for User Journey Testing, encompassing many user stories.